Many-body correlations in one-dimensional optical lattices with alkaline-earth(-like) atoms: Results

 The dependence of the doubly-occupied sites with $g$ atoms on the variable densities $n_g$ and $n_e$ is shown in Fig.~\ref{double_charge} (upper row).
 Pauli exclusion principle imposes restrictions on the double occupancy $D_{gg}\leq1$ and the densities $n_{g,e}\leq2$.
 Note that we further restrict the range of density of $e$ atoms, $n_e\leq1$, according to the experimental limitations connected with an increase of lossy collisions with a further growth of $n_e$ \cite{Gorshkov2010NP}.
 It is clearly visible that for the $^{173}$Yb isotope there is a strong suppression of the $D_{gg}$ at $n_g\approx n_e\approx1$.
 The reason for this behavior lies in the hierarchy of the on-site in\-te\-rac\-tions.
 In comparison to $^{171}$Yb, where the intraorbital interaction amplitude for $g$ atoms vanishes ($U_{gg}\approx0$), for $^{173}$Yb the doubly-occupied sites would significantly increase the ground-state energy of the system.
 The observed suppression of $D_{gg}$ close to $n_g\approx n_e\approx1$ is also related to the enhancement of the nearest-neighbor magnetic correlations, which are discussed in Sec~\ref{nn_corr} (see Fig.~\ref{SzSz}).
 Similar to $^{173}$Yb, in a gas of strontium-87 atoms one can observe qualitatively similar behavior of the double occupancy.

-In Fig.~\ref{double_charge} (lower row) we also analyze the density-wave modulation by calculating the site-averaged amplitude, $ \Delta n = \frac{1}{L}\sum_{i,\gamma} |\langle n_{i\gamma}\rangle - n_\gamma|. $ This quantity demonstrates a different behavior to the double occupancy.
+In Fig.~\ref{double_charge} (lower row) we also analyze the density-wave modulation by calculating the site-averaged amplitude, $ \Delta n = \frac{1}{L}\sum_{i,\gamma} |\langle n_{i\gamma}\rangle - n_\gamma|. $ \as{This quantity can also be measured in cold-atom systems by using an additional superlattice potential \cite{Schreiber2015}.
+According to our theoretical analysis, it} demonstrates a different behavior to the double occupancy.
 As we will see below, its enhancement can be used as an additional indicator of the orbital correlations ($^{171}$Yb and $^{173}$Yb), while its suppression can be attributed to the onset of antiferromagnetic correlations in the Mott-insulating regimes with $n=1$ or $n=2$ ($^{87}$Sr and $^{173}$Yb).